frankvdh/Meerkat/README.md

 5. Allow Meerkat to access this device's location
 6. The app will display its Settings screen.
 (If it doesn't, press "back" button or swipe left and choose "Settings" from the menu)
 7. Tap "Scan"
-8. Choose your Ping-USB's Wifi network, typically "Ping-xxxx" (e.g. Ping-12E3)
+8. Tap on your Ping-USB's Wifi network name, typically "Ping-xxxx" (e.g. Ping-12E3)
 9. Press the back button or swipe left to return to the main Map screen.

 Meerkat uses quite a lot of power, so it's best to connect to a charger or powerbank when you're running Meerkat.